aplteam/MarkAPL/MarkAPL.md

   otherwise you end up with a starting empty line.
 * If the embedded function returns something with a depth different from 0, 1 and 2 an error is thrown.
+* Anything that is supposed to be recognized as an HTML block **must not** carry any leading blanks: an HTML block starts by definition with a `<` char.

 #### Special attributes